sidrashahbaz/specs/patient-charting/manage-immunization-recommendation/read/PC75-get-immunization-recommendation.md

 __________________________________________________________
 **Main Success Scenario: (Get Immunization Recommendations)**

-1. Physician requests to display list of immunization recommendations.
-2. System asks user to specify the filtering criteria(if any) such as
-      * Immunization type
-      * date and time of administration
-      * route and site
-      * manufacturer
-3. Physician enters the filtering criteria.
-4. System then displays the list of immunization recommendations as per criteria.

 1. User performs the actions in [list immunization recommendations usecase](PC74-list-immunization-recommendation.md).
 2. System displays the list of immunization recommendations.
 3. User selects an appropriate immunization recommendation and selects view details option.